by Dan Saunders

 Alternatively, Primark already sell a few products including gift cards through Amazon so why not set up an Amazon store and sell exclusively on there?
 While Amazon takes a percentage, some income is still better than none.
 There are over 2,191,220 searches a month for Primark on Google and 33,380 on Amazon.
 If you take nothing else from reading this article, think of those numbers alone.

 Primark’s continuing insistence to not launch an eCommerce offering despite the £1.1 billion hit could be ‘the start of the end’ for this beloved brand.

 It would be wrong to believe that post COVID - who knows when or what that will really look like - that things will simply go back to normal.
 Yes, some customers will go back to in-store shopping and we will likely see an initial boom in bricks-and-mortar buying with people who are desperate to get out and about again.
 But how long will that last?

 Online shopping is evolving every day making the high street in its current guise less and less relevant.
 How long before those ‘loyal’ customers decide it’s easier and cheaper for them to buy online?
 In the long run that’s what it will come down to – what is easiest for the consumer.

 We all love a good Primark find and it can’t be assumed that everything will go back to normal.
-Their loyal customers will have gone elsewhere and to survive the dying high street, Primark need to adapt before it’s too late.
+Their loyal customers will have gone elsewhere and to survive the dying high street, Primark needs to adapt before it’s too late.

 If you want to discuss the changing high street further and how your brand can adapt, our team of eCommerce experts are always happy to help.
-Contact us today to chat about your website needs or get in touch with Dan Saunders direct on firstname.lastname@example.org.
+Contact us today to chat about your website needs or get in touch with Dan Saunders direct at firstname.lastname@example.org.